FormIt3D/autodesk-formit-360-windows-help-old/Building-the-Farnsworth-House/Work-with-Images-and-the-Ground-Plane.md

 ### Project Set Up With Images and Grid

 You may import PNG or JPG images onto the ground plane by using the File &gt; Import menu.
 However, to gain more control over the scale and position, we will create a custom material and apply it to a rectangle that we will draw ourselves.
 The **plan.png** image is 3600 pixels wide by 2400 pixels high.
 By measuring the scale on the plan, we see that 1' is 25 pixels.
-This will allow us to scale the image properly
+This will allow us to scale the image properly.

 #### Import an Image to scale